Advertising with Amazon can help you grow awareness of your brand and reach shoppers searching for products like yours.

 While there are many ways to use these metrics, you can start learning how to optimize for customer acquisition by identifying or creating a Sponsored Brand campaign you would like to focus on customer acquisition.
 When the campaign has at least 14 days of data, review the campaign's new-to-brand keyword metrics and filter your keywords by acceptable ROAS or ACOS values.
 For this set of keywords, identify those with the highest % of orders new-to-brand.
 These keywords are targeting candidates for driving new-to-brand orders.
 You should also review the new-to-brand units and sales metrics as these may identify keywords that generate new-to-brand orders with higher price points and basket sizes.
 Make sure to monitor the campaign's new-to-brand performance over time using the performance dashboard and make changes where appropriate.

 Downloadable reports show account level data, excluding canceled orders, for Sponsored Products and Sponsored Brands.

 Targeting (Sponsored Products) and keyword (Sponsored Brands) reports provide insights into sales and performance metrics for targets in all campaigns that received at least one impression.
-You can use these report to see how your targets and keywords are performing over time, which can help inform you about when to adjust your bid and expand your targets.
+You can use these report to see how your targets and keywords are performing over time, which can help you adjust your bid and expand your targets.

-Targeting reports and keyword reports offer a custom date range of the last 90 days.
+Targeting reports and keyword report offer a custom date range of the last 90 days.

 Advertised product reports provide insights into sales and performance metrics for your advertised ASINs in all campaigns that received at least one impression.
 You can use this report to see how your ads are performing over time to help you determine if you need to change your advertising strategy.